Railway Express Agency: Railway Express Agency

 In March 1929, the assets and operations of American Railway Express Inc. were transferred to Railway Express Agency (REA).
 REA was owned by 86 railroads in proportion to the express traffic on their lines; no one railroad or group of railroads controlled the agency.
-In response to customer demand, REA added a Chicago, Illinois-based refrigerator car line.
+In response to customer demand, REA added a Chicago-based refrigerator car line.
 In 1927, REA began an Air Express Division.
 In 1938, the remainder of Southern Express also joined the consolidated REA.